-- 1. The adjusted basis of your stock and debt in the corporation,
+- The adjusted basis of your stock and debt in the corporation,

-- 2. The at-risk limitations, and
+- 2. The at-risk limitations,

-- 3. The passive activity limitations.
+- 3. The passive activity limitations, and

+- 4. The excess business loss limitations.

 For information on these provisions, see Limitations on Losses.
 Deductions, and Credits, earlier.